shmkinney/BCB546_UNIXassignment/README.md

 Using module bioawk, and using code [file] gives ASCII text, with very long lines

-The file is large with lots of SNP and genotype data.
+**The file is large with lots of SNP and genotype data.
 It has 2783 lines, uses 6152 in disc space, and has 986 columns.
-It has only ASCII characters.
+It has only ASCII characters.**

 _

-file: snp_position.txt
+**Analyzing file: snp_position.txt**

 Using code [head] gives several columns of infomation, including SNP_ID, Chromosome, Position, and gene